Tony-Thompson/Application-Security-Controls-and-processes/README.md

-# Application-Security-Controls-and-processes
+# Application Security Control (ASC)

-Application security controls are actions that we take as a matter of process, procedure or automation to reduce security risks.
+An ASC is one of the base concepts of ISO 27034.
+An ASC is simply a control to prevent a security weakness within an application.
+For example, “binding variables in SQL statements” is an application security control to prevent SQL injection  —  a common application security weakness.
+ASCs are actions that we take as a matter of process, procedure or automation to reduce security risks.
 They may be identified by security audits or as a part of projects and continuous improvement.
-The following are illustrative examples of IT security controls.
+The following are illustrative examples of ASCs which we follow.
+Subsequent pages will address each one in detail and record our approach and actions to each

 ## Authentication